yodkwtf/sql-fundamentals/Notes.md

 ### SQL Modes

 - SQL modes are used to configure the behavior of the MySQL server
-- They can be set globally, per session or per query
+- They can be set globally, per session, or query

   ```sql
   SET GLOBAL sql_mode = 'modes';